 Right click on the master section and from the context menu, choose "Lock RetouchControl PushMixer to This Device".
 You can do this in the Rack or in the Mixer view, as shown below.
-If you save this setting in your template song, the locking will be remembered everytime you create a new song.
+If you save this setting in your template song, the locking will be remembered every time you create a new song.

-Locking "Push2Mixer" to the master section in the rack
+Method 1: locking "Push2Mixer" to the master section in the rack

-Locking "Push2Mixer" to the master section in the Mixer
+Method 2: locking "Push2Mixer" to the master section in the Mixer